Consider a Career as a Police Dispatcher!

 - Elicit information from persons in varied states of mind

-- Motivated and detail oriented, with a strong work ethic
+- Motivated, reliable, detail oriented, with a strong work ethic

 - Learn and utilize police codes